-In order to reduce potential exposure to stranded costs related to generation assets, Reliant Energy HL&P redirected \$102 million and \$195 million of depreciation in the six months ended June 30, 1999 and year ended December 31, 1998, respectively, from transmission, distribution and general plant assets to generation assets.
-Such redirection is in accordance with the Company's transition to competition plan, approved by the Texas PUC (Transition Plan).
+In order to reduce potential exposure to stranded costs related to generation assets, Reliant Energy HL&P redirected \$102 million and \$195 million of depreciation in the six months ended June 30, 1999, and the year ended December 31, 1998, respectively, from transmission and distribution related plant assets to generation assets for regulatory and financial reporting purposes.
+Such redirection was in accordance with the Company's transition to competition plan, approved by the Texas PUC (Transition Plan).
 See Note 3(b) of the Company 10-K Notes.
-The cumulative amount of redirected depreciation of \$297 million is an embedded regulatory asset included in transmission and distribution and general plant and equipment balances.
+The Legislation provides that depreciation expense for transmission and distribution related assets may be redirected to generation assets during the base rate freeze period from 1999 through 2001.
+For regulatory purposes, the Company has continued to redirect transmission and distribution depreciation to generation assets.
+Beginning June 30, 1999, redirected depreciation expense cannot be recorded by the electric generation operations portion of Reliant Energy HL&P for financial reporting purposes as this portion of electric operations is no longer accounted for under SFAS No. 71.
+For the third quarter of 1999, \$51 million in depreciation expense has been redirected from transmission and distribution for regulatory purposes and established as an embedded asset included in transmission and distribution related plant and equipment balances.
+As of September 30, 1999, the cumulative amount of redirected depreciation is \$348 million.